 In 2005, Gibson received a $2.9 million verdict in a securities fraud case in Henry County, Alabama.

 Gibson is heavily involved in the American Association for Justice, and is past president of the organization.
-As president, he was one of six national officers representing AAJ's 60,000 members.
+As president, he was one of six national officers representing AAJ’s 60,000 members.
 He has served on several key committees in AAJ, including the National Finance Committee, Public Affairs Committee, Budget Committee and Membership Oversight Committee.
 He served as chairman of the PAC from 2015-2016, and as a member of the AAJ Executive Committee 2015-2016.
-He also has served as president of the Alabama Association of Justice.
+He also has served as president of the Alabama Association for Justice.